-- 1. Launch the App Switcher by pressing the Home button twice quickly. - 2.
+- 1. Launch the App Switcher by sliding up from the bottom edge of the screen with one finger, until you hear the third pop sound, then lift your finger. - 2.
 If VoiceOver doesn't announce "Notes", use either the Next Item or Previous Item gesture, until you have located it.
-Upon doing this, the rotor secretly dials to the Actions Function.

-3. Now use a Set Mode gesture, a One finger Swipe up or down.
+Upon doing this, the rotor secretly dials to the Actions Function. - 3.
+Now use a Set Mode gesture, a One finger Swipe up or down.
 You will toggle between the "Activate" and "Close" actions.
 If you Swipe up first, then the "Close" action comes first.
 Otherwise, the "Activate" action comes first.